bluurryy/bump-scope/README.md

 ## Allocator Methods

 The bump allocator provides many methods to conveniently allocate values, strings and slices.
-Have a look at the documentation of [`Bump`] for a method overview and more.
+Have a look at the documentation of `Bump` for a method overview.

 ## Scopes and Checkpoints